 The federal estate tax exemption that applies to non-resident aliens was not increased under the TCJA.
 Under current law, the exemption for non-resident aliens remains at USD 60,000 (absent the application of an estate tax treaty).

 - “Anti-clawback” regulations.
 While there is uncertainty about whether future legislation will address the sunset, either by extending the new exemption amounts beyond 2025 or changing the exemption amounts further, the IRS has issued guidance on how it will address differences between the exemption amounts at the date of a gift and exemption amounts at the date of a taxpayer’s death (often referred to as a “clawback”).
 In Proposed Regulations REG-106706-18, the IRS clarified that a taxpayer who takes advantage of the current lifetime gift tax exemption will not be penalized, if the exemption amount is lower at the taxpayer’s death.
 If a taxpayer dies on or after January 1, 2026, having used more than the statutory USD 5 million basic exclusion (indexed for inflation) but less than the USD 10 million basic exclusion (indexed for inflation), the taxpayer will be allowed a basic exclusion equal to the amount of the basic exclusion the taxpayer had used.
 However, any exemption unused during a period of higher basic exclusion amounts will not be allowed as an additional basic exclusion upon death.
-Additionally, the IRS clarified that if a taxpayer exhausted his or her basic exclusion amount with pre-2018 gifts and paid gift tax, then made additional gifts or died during a period of high basic exclusion amounts, the higher exclusion will not be reduced by a prior gift on which gift tax was paid.
+Additionally, the IRS clarified that if a taxpayer exhausted their basic exclusion amount with pre-2018 gifts and paid gift tax, then made additional gifts or died during a period of high basic exclusion amounts, the higher exclusion will not be reduced by a prior gift on which gift tax was paid.
 The IRS issued further proposed regulations in April 2022.
 In REG-118913-21, the IRS provided an exception to the anti-clawback rule that preserves the benefits of the temporarily higher basic exclusion amount for certain transfers that are includable, or treated as includable, in a decedent’s gross estate under Internal Revenue Code (IRC) Section 2001(b).

 - Income taxation of trusts and estates.
 The TCJA added new IRC Section 67(g), which applies to trusts, estates, and individuals, and provides that no miscellaneous itemized deductions (all deductions other than those specifically listed in IRC Section 67(b)) are available until the TCJA sunsets after December 31, 2025.
 While the TCJA doubled the standard deduction for individuals, taxpayers that are trusts and estates are not provided a standard deduction.
 Under the TCJA, trust investment management fees are no longer deductible.
 After the enactment of the TCJA, there was uncertainty about the deductibility of fees directly related to the administration of a trust or estate (e.g., fiduciary compensation, legal fees, appraisals, accountings, etc.).
 Historically, these fees had been deductible under IRC Section 67(e) and without regard to whether they were miscellaneous itemized deductions or not.
 In Notice 2018-61, the Treasury Department (Treasury) issued guidance on whether new IRC Section 67(g) eliminates these deductions.
 This notice provides that expenses under IRC Section 67(e) are not itemized deductions and therefore are not suspended under new IRC Section 67(g).
 Note that only expenses incurred solely because the property is held in an estate or trust will be deductible.
 While the notice was effective July 13, 2018, estates and non-grantor trusts may rely on its guidance for the entire taxable year beginning after December 31, 2017.